 The Ultimate Warrior quickly became one of the biggest stars in WWE upon his arrival in 1987

 After a successful bodybuilding career, The Ultimate Warrior (born James Hellwig) began his pro wrestling career in 1985, training alongside fellow future WWE Hall of Famer, Sting.
-The two formed a tag team and worked in various promotions before going their separate ways the following year.
-After spending about a year in WCCW, he signed with WWE in 1987 and became a huge star almost immediately.
+According to Pro Wrestling Stories, the two formed a tag team and worked in various promotions before going their separate ways the following year.
+After spending about a year in WCCW (World Class Championship Wrestling), he signed with WWE in 1987 and became a massive star almost immediately.

 The Ultimate Warrior made his WWE debut in June 1987 and was an instant hit with fans.
 Less than a year after his debut, he ended the Honky Tonk Man’s record 454-day reign as Intercontinental Champion at the first edition of SummerSlam in 1988, squashing him in just under 30 seconds for his biggest win to date.
-In 1989, he engaged in a phenomenal feud with Ravishing Rick Rude, losing the IC title to him at WrestleMania V due to outside interference from legendary manager Bobby “The Brain” Heenan, only to regain it later that year at SummerSlam.
-After a short feud with Andre the Giant, whom he beat on numerous occasions in quick fashion, he found himself face to face with Hulk Hogan.
+In 1989, he engaged in a phenomenal feud with “Ravishing” Rick Rude, losing the IC title to him at WrestleMania V due to outside interference from legendary manager Bobby “The Brain” Heenan, only to regain it later that year at SummerSlam.
+After a short feud with Andre the Giant, whom he quickly beat on numerous occasions, he found himself face to face with Hulk Hogan.

-In just two short years, The Ultimate Warrior had become just about as big of a star as the Hulkster and Hogan knew it.
+In just two short years, The Ultimate Warrior had become just about as big a star as the Hulkster, and Hogan knew it.
 Wanting to take some time off, he agreed to drop his WWE Championship to Warrior at WrestleMania VI in Toronto in April 1990.
-And he agreed to lose cleanly, a pretty rare move for Hogan.
-The match certainly wasn’t the prettiest in the world but it did exactly what it was supposed to do.
+Additionally, he agreed to lose cleanly, a pretty rare move for Hogan.
+The match certainly wasn’t the prettiest in the world, but it did exactly what it was supposed to do.
 The Ultimate Warrior was now king of the mountain in WWE.
-But his reign at the top wouldn’t last very long.
+However, his reign at the top wouldn’t last very long.

-Warrior finally returned to the company at WrestleMania VIII in the spring of 1992 but was gone from WWE by November.
-He returned briefly in 1996, squashing a young Triple H at WrestleMania XII.
-But a few months later, he was again let go after missing a number of dates.
-His controversies were later documented in “The Self-Destruction of The Ultimate Warrior,” a WWE-produced DVD in 2005.
+According to TalkSport, The Ultimate Warrior finally returned to the company at WrestleMania VIII in the spring of 1992 but was gone from WWE by November.
+He again returned briefly in 1996, squashing a young Triple H at WrestleMania XII.
+However, a few months later, he was let go once more after missing several dates.
+His controversies were later documented in “The Self-Destruction of The Ultimate Warrior,” a WWE-produced DVD in 2005 available on Amazon.

 His WCW run was an absolute disaster

 The Ultimate Warrior returned to the spotlight in 1998 in WCW but wrestled just three matches, the final being a rematch with Hulk Hogan at the 1998 edition of Halloween Havoc.
-Hogan had two years earlier formed the famed nWo faction and the Warrior came in and formed the One Warrior Nation, or the oWn.
-Clever, right?
-No, not really.
+Hogan had formed the famed nWo (New World Order) faction two years earlier, and the Warrior came in and formed the One Warrior Nation or the oWn.

-The Ultimate Warrior eerily passed away just days after being inducted into the WWE Hall of Fame
+The Ultimate Warrior’s death after being inducted into the WWE Hall of Fame

 The Ultimate Warrior was content to stay out of the spotlight with his in-ring days behind him.
 He married Dana Viale in 1999 and had two daughters, Indiana and Mattigan.
 Having legally changed his name to Warrior in 1993, his wife and children use it as their legal surname.